Buy The Chinese Shopify That Rose 200% This Year?

 Investors should consider investing in this stock for a few reasons.
 Baozun's main selling point is its return data, greatly outperforming industry average in every category.
-1-year return was a staggering 289.41%, and 1-month return was 44.60%.
+The 1-year return was a staggering 289.41% and 1-month return was 44.60%.
 This growth is fueled by stellar earnings reports and analyst optimism.
-In addition, the company operates in an emerging market and does what the best businesses to; solve a problem consumers have.
+In addition, the company operates in an emerging market and does what the best businesses do; solve a problem consumers have.

 Company Background

-Baozun is regularly called 'the Chinese shopify'.
-Both Shopify (NYSE:SHOP) and Baozun operate similar businesses supplying tools to merchants in the ecommerce/brand building segment.
+Baozun is regularly called 'the Chinese Shopify.'
+Both Shopify (NYSE:SHOP) and Baozun operate similar businesses supplying tools to merchants in the e-commerce/brand building segment.

 Founded early 2007, Baozun Inc. is a leading, digital and e-commerce service partner in China, helping brands and retailers build e-commerce success.
-They provide end-to-end services, including website design, development and hosting, IT infrastructure, customer service, warehousing and logistics services, as well as digital marketing.
+It provides end-to-end services, including website design, development and hosting, IT infrastructure, customer service, warehousing and logistics services, as well as digital marketing.
 BZUN operates in China, and Chinese territories and has little competition.

 Looking at statistics and financials, the majority are actually better than SHOP.
-The company has a "small" market-cap of $1.06B, which means the stock could be more volatile, but also have experienced massive growth.
-Baozun, founded in 2007 is already profitable in contrast to Shopify, which is not.
-The price to sales ratio is 2.26, low for a growth stock.
+The company has a "small" market-cap of $1.06B, which means the stock could be more volatile, but also has experienced massive growth.
+Baozun, founded in 2007, is already profitable in contrast to Shopify which is not.
+The price-to-sales ratio is 2.26, low for a growth stock.
 Shopify's is pretty high, at 18.36.

 Quick statistics, via Stockflare.com